Skip to content

 0. Final assembly.

-1. Insert all of the part studio components, except for the zREF part, and group the plates and tubes with the origin cube.
+1. Insert all of the part studio components, except for the zREF part, and group the plates, tubes, and shaft with the origin cube.
 Fasten the cube to the origin.

 3. Insert the upper tube plugs and make a copy of the lower tube.
 Fasten all the components to their correct locations.

-4. Insert the motor and roller pulleys.
-Fasten them into place and then fasten the roller shaft.
+4. Insert the motor and roller pulleys and fasten them into place.

 5. Fasten the belt to the roller pulley.
 Double check that the motor pulley is properly lined up with the belt.